dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 MET .stat and .tcst files can be comprised of numerous rows of data with different number of columns.
 This is a result of requesting multiple linetypes in a MET configuration file (e.g. requesting .
-All MET .stat line types have common columns (refer to table 11.1 in the MET User's Guide) that are labelled (i.e. the columns have headers/names).
+All MET .stat line types have common columns (refer to `Table 11.1 <https://met.readthedocs.io/en/main_v12.0/Users_Guide/point-stat.html#id5>`_ in the MET User's Guide) that are labelled
+(i.e. the columns have headers/names).
 The remaining columns are unlabelled.
 When the stat output from the MET point-stat, grid-stat, ensemble-stat, or tc-pairs tools are reformatted, these unlabelled columns are rearranged into a format appropriate